rajexcited/personal-finance-ui/README.md

 # finance-journal-ui

-my finance activities. it helps me track, set goals, configure budget, tele my expenses and alert me for fraudable item, etc. helps me to track investments and savings.
+The personal finance project is to help with finance activities. it helps with tracking expenses, payments; managing goals, configure budget, expense verification and alert me for fraudable item, etc. It helps in tracking investments and savings.

+# Project setup

+This UI developed on ReactJS and bulma libraries.

+## Pre-requisites

+## local setup

+## local deploy

+# Demo Site

+When there are new enhancements working functionally locally with demo setup. and all changes are in master branch.

+commit message "deploy gh demo" to master branch to deploy demo site to github pages with enhancements.

 ## Available Scripts